kontent-ai/kontent-ai.github.io/docs/ci-and-automation/js-guidelines/JavaScript-Node.js-GitHub-Actions-Guidelines.md

 ## Publish to npm with GitHub release

 If you want to publish your package to npm, the best way it to have an action trigger when you create a GitHub release.
-The published package version should be taken from the release's version (tag) and the version should be commited back into the `package.json` by the action.
+The published package version should be taken from the release's version (tag) and the version should be committed back into the `package.json` by the action.
 You can find an example of such an action [here](https://github.com/kontent-ai/react-components/blob/main/.github/workflows/release.yml).

 > **Warning**
 >